Protein in urine (proteinuria)

 In mild or temporary proteinuria, no treatment may be necessary.

-Medicine is sometimes prescribed, especially in people with diabetes and/or high blood pressure and may include two classes of medication:
+Medication is sometimes prescribed, especially in people with diabetes and/or high blood pressure and may include two classes of medication:

 - ACE inhibitors (angiotensin-converting enzyme inhibitors)